-The core goal of marketing is to take the thing you are good at, decide what audience that is a good for, and then figure out a way to reach them.
+The core goal of marketing is to take the thing you are good at, decide what audience that it’s good for, and then figure out a way to reach them.

 All 3 parts have to be true for everyone to be happy – especially the “thing you are good at” part.

-HostPapa does a lot of marketing to countries outside of North America.
+But HostPapa does a lot of marketing to countries outside of North America.
 They also make a lot of overstated claims.